poshplum/poshplum/README.md

 alias or shell script with \` `PATH=/cygdrive/c/Program\ Files/Git/bin:$PATH yarn testing`\` (or similar) corrects the error.
 See [this issue comment](https://github.com/facebook/jest/issues/3214#issuecomment-312186643) for more background.

+Use a Linux virtual machine with Virtual Box if you want to make things easier.
+Ubuntu + NVM + Yarn from https://yarnpkg.com/lang/en/docs/install/ recommended.